If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 This is an ideal format if you enjoy creating characters and weave fascinating plots.
 So, if you have a fictional script you’ll like to make into a podcast, the podcast theater podcast format is your best bet.

-As you probably already guess, this will involve a lot of work and effort.
-But it is one of the least common podcast formats, so you’re not going to face stiff competition like other types of podcasts.
+As you probably already guessed, this will involve a lot of work and effort.
+However, it is one of the least common podcast formats, so you won’t face stiff competition like other types of podcasts.

 7. Repurposed Content Podcast Format